michellekappl/Preprocessing_Pipeline_JuML/README.md

 ## Features
 Refer to the diagram below to see explanation of all preprocessing and vectorize functions.
 - **Text preprocessing:** prepare textual data for machine learning tasks.
-Preprocessing steps include:
+  - To be applied _before_ tokenization:
     - noise removal
     - text standardization
     - contraction expansion
+  - To be applied _after_ tokenization:
     - number masking
     - stop word removal
 - **Tokenization:** Split text into words or characters.
 - **Vectorization:** Transform text into machine-learning-compatible vector representations.
   - bag of n grams